zero-j89/Full-Lua-Migration-custom-jakool-dotfiles/README.md

 before you use these( if you choose to ).DO NOT FORGET TO BACKUP YOUR ORIGINAL /.config/hypr folder!!
 For these to work you will need the original jakoolits dependancies.
 I suggest removing the whole /hypr folder entirely or just renaming it so when you replace it with these files you wont have a confusing directory..
 OKAY!
-Down to basics here..
+Down to basics here.. /configs/ENVariables.lua...You want to use mine as a syntax example..
+DO NOT just blindly change to my settings.
 Of course you will want to edit all your Monitors.lua files (and monitors.lua) to your monitor/s...
 Same will need to be done for workspaces.
 Besides that all the important stuff is done so you can pick and choose if you have started your conversion and are stuck on some files, let this be your bible lol.
 I also use a custom Noctalia shell and ive been reading about all the issues from the n ew lua conversion ( had most of them myself)